All Episodes

 No, I don't want to leave Charlie Christ out of this.

-I mean, he's become a global warming fanatic, just like the rest of these Republican uh rhino governors.
+I mean, he's become a global warming fanatic, just like the rest of these Republican rhino governors.

-He's talking about no no offshore drilling whatsoever, which may play well down there in his defense, but the fact of the matter is we want to be energy independent.
+He's talking about no offshore drilling whatsoever, which may play well down there in his defense, but the fact of the matter is we want to be energy independent.

-We got more tr you know, we got more natural gas and more oil in North America than we know what to do with if we could get at it.
+We've got more natural gas and more oil in North America than we know what to do with if we could get at it.

-So what what do we do?
+So what do we do?

 I think in the final analysis, Tony, you've got to take a look at what people have done previously and not what they say they're going to do.

-I mean, d look at the presidential candidates.
+I mean, look at the presidential candidates.

-Uh I I'm tired of hearing this is what I'm going to do.
+I'm tired of hearing this is what I'm going to do.

 No, Mr. Romney, what did you do when you were in Massachusetts?

-Uh Mayor Giuliani, what was your record in New York?
+Or, Mayor Giuliani, what was your record in New York?

 Fred Thompson.